hannahdesmond/mastery-curriculum/chapter1/README.md

 Instead of starting from scratch each time, we can use a **file** to store the instructions we would have to type into the REPL.
 When we **require** (import) the file into the program, it'll be **executed** automatically.
 The result of executing these pre-written instructions is the world we want – and the REPL, if we want to use that, can provide an interactive window into that world.

+> a set of instructions stored up one after the other (for instance, in a file), is called a **procedure**.
+A real-world cake recipe (take a bowl, add flour, add eggs, add sugar, turn on oven to 200, cook for 20 minutes, remove mixture, cool) is an example of a procedure.
+Each step is executed one-at-a-time.
+The whole recipe can be 'reloaded' to create a ready-to-go cake at any time.

 <gif of world being created from a file>

 To move your instructions into a file, we must make a Ruby-specific file (just as a Microsoft Word document has the file suffix `.doc`, so Ruby has the suffix `.rb`), and then write our instructions into it, just as we would the REPL: